solana-foundation/solana-improvement-documents/proposals/0046-optimistic-cluster-restart-automation.md

 * The voted slot is equal or a child of local optimistically confirmed slot.

-If all checks pass, the validator immediately starts generation of snapshot at the agreed upon `cluster restart slot`.
+If all checks pass, the validator immediately starts setting root and generating an incremental snapshot at the agreed upon `cluster restart slot`.

-While the snapshot generation is in progress, the validator also checks to see whether a full two minutes interval passed since agreement had been reached, to guarantee its `RestartHeaviestFork` message propagates to everyone, and whether the snapshot generation is complete.
-When above checks pass, it then proceeds to issue a hard fork at the designated slot and change shred version in gossip.
+After the snapshot generation is complete, and above checks pass, it then proceeds to issue a hard fork at the designated slot and change shred version in gossip.
 After that it restarts into the normal (non-restart) state.